yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 ![](/ps/ps3/img/Milestone3img/GameareaDrag.png)

 *Step 2:* Open the **Assistant Editor**.
 Then, while holding the `control` key, drag the `UIView` to the interface declaration in `ViewController.swift` in the Assistant Editor.
-Notice the line protruding from the button as we drag it.
+Notice the blue line extending from the button as we drag it.

 ![](/ps/ps3/img/Milestone3img/GameareaOutlet.png)